 No. NAQT is the largest and most widespread provider of quiz bowl competitions, but there are non-NAQT competitions in all-subject quiz bowl as well as a number of quiz bowl-like competitions focused on individual subjects (e.g. science).

 Not really.
 There is some element of trivia, which gets lumped into a category of “general knowledge” in quiz bowl, and some questions contain trivial information to spark players’ interest, but the vast majority of the competition is focused on important academic subjects.
 Science, literature, history, fine arts, geography, philosophy and the social sciences represent over 85% of the questions asked.

 What prizes are there?

 Winners receive large team and small individual trophies, but the real prize is the knowledge, experience, and fun players pick up along the way.

 Where can people watch quiz bowl?

 There are many places to watch local competitions online.
 NAQT has recorded audio in at least one room of most of its championship tournaments since 2005.

 Who are the defending national champions?

-So far in 2017–2018 NAQT has awarded five titles at three national championships:
+In 2017–2018 NAQT awarded nine titles at six national championships: